Use LEDs in Your Remodeled Kitchen

 Glass countertops can be lit from below by LED lights for a dramatic effect.
 And LEDs can be used in a tray ceiling to highlight this architectural feature.

 Designer tip: LEDs as accent lights can be used throughout your home.

 Why Use LEDs

 There are excellent reasons why LED lighting is perfect for your new kitchen.
-Each reason helps to make your kitchen more enjoyable and safer and helps to improve its overall look.
+Each reason helps to make your kitchen more enjoyable and safer.

 Reason #1.
 Brightness = Safety

 The first reason to use LEDS is that traditional lighting is not as bright as LED light.
 In the kitchen where you are working with knives and hot burners, it is much better to have plenty of light to make sure you don’t injure yourself.

 The bright, clean light that LEDs create makes it much easier to use your kitchen.
-With low light halogen or incandescent bulbs, it is difficult to see what you are doing unless you are directly under or next to the light.
+Unless you are directly under halogen or incandescent bulbs, it is difficult to see what you are doing.

-LEDs provide all the light needed on countertops when they’re installed underneath upper wall cabinets.
+LEDs installed underneath upper cabinets provide all the light needed on countertops.
 This reduces shadows on the counter to almost nothing — a much better and safer way to chop carrots without chopping your fingers.

 Reason #2.
 Low Profile

 Reason #3.
 Energy Efficiency

 A better quality of light isn’t the only thing that makes LED lighting a smart choice for your kitchen.
-Their greater energy efficiency is another great reason you will want to go with LED lights.
+LED lights have a greater energy efficiency.

-LEDs used in residential applications that have earned the ENERGY STAR designation consume at least 75 percent less energy compared to incandescent lights.
+LEDs with the ENERGY STAR designation use at least 75 percent less energy than incandescent lights.

 Reason #4.
 Longer Life

-LEDs last for years.
+LEDs will work for years.
 If you don’t look forward to climbing a ladder to change the overhead lights in your kitchen, you should use LED lights because they have a longer working life.

 Reason #5.
 Colored LEDs Bring the Drama